lalit-patil005/lalit-patil005.github.io/_pages/professional_work.md

 {% include base_path %}

-I have worked on many web applications and desktop applications.
+I have worked on web applications and desktop applications.

 Created CLI tools/apps for automating most of the repetitive work.

+tried some cross platform mobile frameworks to develop android apps

 ## Projects:
 ----------------------